- Apr 30

 Addiction doesn’t just take a toll on the life of the person struggling with a substance use disorder.
 It also impacts everyone close to them.
 After your loved one has committed to treatment, especially in the case of Residential Treatment, you may feel helpless for their well-being or overwhelmed with your own emotions.
-That’s why Gateway Foundation’s team develops a personalized addiction treatment plan for each patient to accommodate them plus their support systems.
+That’s why Gateway’s team develops a personalized addiction treatment plan for each patient to accommodate them plus their support systems.

-Although patients are not allowed to use their phones during treatment at Gateway Foundation, you and your loved one can communicate during phone and visiting hours at all Residential locations or opt for an Outpatient Treatment plan for after work and school hours.
-Gateway Foundation also offers family therapy sessions.
+Although patients are not allowed to use their phones during treatment at Gateway, you and your loved one can communicate during phone and visiting hours at all Residential locations or opt for an Outpatient Treatment plan for after work and school hours.
+Gateway also offers family therapy sessions.
 If the individual does not wish to see you during treatment, it may be because they need time and space to focus on their recovery.
 Remember, they may harbor shame and regret for the past behavior influenced by their substance use disorder.

 Below are some tips for coping when a loved one is in treatment: